Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 ## Types

-Variable are typed, and can be either string, bool, number, `null` or collections.
+Variables are typed, and can be either string, bool, number, `null` or collections.
 Depending on the variable type, templates can be rendered differently.
 Let's say we have captured an integer value into a variable named `count`: